gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 ## Inline scripts
 These kinds of scripts don’t have an `src` attribute and embed JavaScript content in the body of the tag.

 The browser has special rules for parsing the bodies of script tags.
 These rules let you avoid escaping special characters like `&` or `<`.
-However, it’s not like the HTML parser tries to parse JavaScript either.
+But it’s not like the HTML parser tries to parse JavaScript either.

 Instead, it simply looks for the string `</script>` and closes the tag as soon as it finds it.
 It doesn’t matter if it appears in the middle of JavaScript code, as part of a string, or in a JavaScript comment.